fxlui/medician/README.md

 ## Usage

-The following is a basic outlines of how to use the features of the app.
+The following is a basic outline of how to use the features of the app.

 <img src="github_assets/tutorial.png" style="">